banne227/Inception/README.md

-*This project has been created as part of the 42 curriculum by banne227.*
+*This project has been created as part of the 42 curriculum by banne.*

 ## Description